When applying to IHEID, this

 Students applying by the November deadline can expect to hear back before Christmas.

 Yes, it’s a torturous wait for that notification letter.
 Stick with it.
-You can follow up on your application form through the online link you were provided when you submitted it (here).
+You can follow up on your application form through the online link you were provided when you submitted it.
+If this link does not work for you, please refer to the application page of the Institute, on the right hand side of the page there is box labeled Follow-Up, where you can check your status.

 In the meantime, and particularly if the Graduate Institute is your first choice, you should learn as much as possible about what you’ll need to do if you’re accepted.
 Speaking from personal experience, we at GISA suggest you prepare the month of April to take care of several very important things for the Graduate Institute.
 Even though April may already be busy for you if you are wrapping up your undergraduate studies, it is essential to get a start on these things: